Asafoetida

-Asafoetida has a pungent smell, as reflected in its name, lending it the trivial name of "stinking gum".
-The odor dissipates upon cooking; in cooked dishes, it delivers a smooth flavour reminiscent of leeks or other onion relatives.
+Asafoetida has a pungent smell, as reflected in its name, lending it the common name of "stinking gum".
+The odour dissipates upon cooking; in cooked dishes, it delivers a smooth flavour reminiscent of leeks or other onion relatives.
 Asafoetida is also known colloquially as "devil's dung" in English (and similar expressions in many other languages).

 Etymology and other names

-The English name is derived from asa, a latinised form of Persian azā 'mastic', and Latin foetidus 'stinky'.
+The English name is derived from asa, a Latinised form of Persian azā 'mastic', and Latin foetidus 'stinky'.

 Other names include, with its pungent odour having resulted in many unpleasant names: